Narotam-Mishra/e-Commerce_apis_project/ReadMe.txt

    - This allows you to manipulate the document's data before it's saved or perform additional actions based on the document's properties.

 # Overall, `pre()` method in Mongoose Schema is a powerful feature that allows you to add custom logic or perform tasks before specific document operations, enhancing the flexibility and functionality of your MongoDB-backed applications.

+# purpose of using `cookie-parser`

+# The `cookie-parser` package in Node.js is used to parse HTTP request cookies.
+When a client sends an HTTP request to a server, it can include cookies in the request headers.
+These cookies may contain session information, user preferences, authentication tokens, or other data.

+# Here are some reasons why developers use the `cookie-parser` package:

+1. **Parsing Cookies**: The primary purpose of `cookie-parser` is to parse the cookies sent by clients in HTTP requests.
+It extracts cookie data from the request headers and makes it accessible to the server-side code.

+2. **Simplified Access**: After parsing, the `cookie-parser` package simplifies access to cookie data by providing it as an object or a key-value pair, making it easier for developers to work with cookie data in their applications.

+3. **Middleware Function**: `cookie-parser` is often used as a middleware function in Express.js applications.
+Middleware functions intercept incoming requests before they reach the route handlers, allowing developers to preprocess request data, including cookies, before handling them in the route handlers.

+4. **Security**: `cookie-parser` provides options for configuring secure cookies, such as setting the `signed` option to sign the cookies with a secret, which helps prevent tampering and enhances security.

+5. **Integration with Session Management**: Many web applications use cookies to manage user sessions.
+The `cookie-parser` package integrates seamlessly with session management middleware like `express-session`, enabling developers to create and manage user sessions based on cookies.

+6. **Consistency**: Using `cookie-parser` ensures consistency and compatibility with various client-side frameworks and libraries that rely on cookies for storing and transmitting data, such as browser-based authentication mechanisms and state management solutions.

+# Overall, `cookie-parser` simplifies the process of working with HTTP cookies in Node.js applications, providing developers with a convenient and standardized way to handle cookie data, enhance security, and integrate session management functionality.

+#